sergii-moroz/msh/README.md

 ## Known issues

+- #1 Segmentation fault at test case: 'ls > (no file name after any redirection)'
-- Test fails: ls >"./outfiles/outfile""1""2""3""4""5".
+- #2 Test fails: ls >"./outfiles/outfile""1""2""3""4""5".
 Currently takes only one token after redirect symbol. another goes to the command argument.

 ## Tools